isaranto/gitflow-actions/README.md

 To use this you need:
 - A GitHub account/bot that will approve the Pull Requests created by the actions.
 Add the Personal Access Token (PAT) for this account as a secret in the settings of your repository.
 (In this example it is `BOT_TOKEN`.

-There are many ways to go with version bumping.
+There are many ways to go with versadfsdafsion bumping.
 For this one I chose to use the [yarn package manager](https://yarnpkg.com/).
 Three identical GitHub Actions are created, each of them releases the corresponding version type:
 - Major
 - Minor
 - Patch